Language selection

 Overview

-Canadian companies were present in 96 foreign countries in 2021, which was up from 94 in 2020.
-Mining assets abroad accounted for about two thirds of the total value of CMAs.
+In 2023, Canadian companies were present in 95 foreign countries and mining assets abroad accounted for about two thirds of the total value of CMAs.

-In 2021, CMAs increased in all regions except Asia.
-Figure 1 provides a detailed geographic breakdown of mining asset values and Table 1 displays the value and percentage variation of CMAs by region between 2020 and 2021.
+In 2023, CMAs increased in all regions except Asia and Oceania.
+Figure 1 provides a detailed geographic breakdown of mining asset values and Table 1 displays the value and percentage variation of CMAs by region between 2022 and 2023.

 Text version